mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   * `flake8` and `yapf` have some minor interaction issues
   * developers can start running `yapf` on files they are changing already
   * `cppcheck` is very far off
+* Apple have dropped support for macOS High Sierra
+  * check xcode and qt5 (v5.15) version upgrade